DanielHolmelund/the-political-debate-in-britain-illuminated-through-quantitative-methods/content/network-analysis.md

 <img src="/images/degree_hist.png" width="600" />

-The clustering coefficent for the projected graph is: 0.80.
-The clustering coefficent can be seen as a measurement for local link density in the network ([source](http://networksciencebook.com/chapter/2#clustering)).
-With a clustering coefficent of 0.80 it is implied that two neighbors of a certain node have 80 % chance of being connected.
-This is seen from the network visualisation that consists of many local, tightly connected clusters with *bridges* of PM's between them that connects them into a global structure.
+The average clustering coefficent for the projected graph is: 0.80.
+This coefficent can be seen as a probability that two random nodes in the network are linked to eachother ([source](http://networksciencebook.com/chapter/2#clustering)).
+This is seen from the network visualisation that consists of many local, tightly connected clusters with *bridges* of PM's between them that connects them into a global node structure.
+Additional many links also span across the clusters, resulting in the high average clustering coefficent.

 #### **Community Detection**
 <img src="/images/comm_size.png" width="600" />